(stuffed with corn, sweet potato & black beans)

-Poblano peppers are an excellent middle ground between sweet and hot.
-These are the mildest of all chile peppers, and they have that smoky, bold flavor that is unlike any other.
+Poblano peppers are the mildest of all chile peppers, and they have a smoky, bold flavor that is unlike any other.
 One of the best things about poblanos is that their shape makes them a perfect option for stuffing with other ingredients.
-These stuffed peppers become a well-balanced and delicious dish for a vegetarian dinner using sweet potato, sweet corn, and protein-packed beans.
-Almost all of the ingredients are in season and locally sourced from Norman’s, so try this simple yet satisfying recipe for dinner this week!
+These stuffed peppers are a delicious vegetarian option using sweet potato, sweet corn, and protein-packed beans!

 - 3-5 poblano peppers (peeled, seeds removed)